profile

 When confidence backfires

-EXTRA EXTRA A newsletter about early sales from The Extra Group Read in browser Who doesn’t want to be a bit more confident?
+Who doesn’t want to be a bit more confident?
 Confidence is, of course, a powerful and positive thing.
 It helps you silence your inner critics, beat back imposter syndrome, and be more resilient when things don’t work out.
 But as I’ve worked with more and more founders, something’s been nagging at me.
 We’re missing nuance around confidence.
 Not all confidence is made equal.
 Sorry, Demi.
-I want every founder to feel...
+I want every founder to feel confident in their ability to figure it out.
+I want you to feel confident that...

 The thing about your pipeline problems